wywchan/JanataHackDemandForecasting/Readme.md

 ### Future Improvements

-Areas of improvement in the future include better feature engineering to create new relations between the features and additional hyperparameter tuning on the Scikit-Learn classifiers and also additional tuning for the neural network.
+Areas of improvement in the future include better feature engineering to create new relations between the features and additional hyperparameter tuning on the Scikit-Learn regressors and also additional tuning for the neural network.